MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 For details about the property sets that are available in EXO V2 module cmdlets, see [Property sets in Exchange Online PowerShell V2 cmdlets](cmdlet-property-sets.md) or the individual EXO V2 module cmdlet reference topics.

-EXO cmdlets also provide a way to retreive all properties for an object by using the _ProperySets_ parameter with the value `All`.
+EXO cmdlets also provide a way to retrieve all properties for an object by using the _ProperySets_ parameter with the value `All`.

 The following example returns all properties for the 10 mailboxes: